conan-io/conan-io.github.io/_posts/2026-04-20-Introducing-conan-py-build.markdown

 ## Conclusions

-PEP 517 has made the Python-packaging side of building wheels with C/C++ extensions a well-supported workflow. `conan-py-build` builds on that foundation and pulls the native C/C++ dependency layer *inside* the PEP 517 build, backed by Conan's recipe ecosystem, binary cache, profiles, and lockfiles — so the Python build and the C/C++ build stop being two separate problems held together by glue.
+PEP 517 has made the Python-packaging side of building wheels with C/C++ extensions a well-supported workflow. `conan-py-build` builds on that foundation and pulls the native C/C++ dependency layer *inside* the PEP 517 build, backed by Conan's recipe ecosystem, binary cache, profiles, and lockfiles, so the Python build and the C/C++ build stop being two separate problems held together by glue.

 If your extension has non-trivial native dependencies, or if you have been maintaining a separate native-dependency step alongside your Python build, we think it is worth a look.

-Check out the [documentation](https://conan-py-build.conan.io), browse the [examples](https://github.com/conan-io/conan-py-build/tree/main/examples), try it on a real project, and let us know where it fits — or where it does not yet.
+Check out the [documentation](https://conan-py-build.conan.io), browse the [examples](https://github.com/conan-io/conan-py-build/tree/main/examples), try it on a real project, and let us know where it fits, or where it does not yet.

 Happy coding!